g-mirchev/Contact-List-MEAN/README.md

 The app should start at: `http://localhost:4200/`.

+## Frontend rework and extras.

+I rewrote `contact.service.ts`, `contact-list.component.ts` and `contact-details.component.ts` to match the logic of `user.service.ts` and thus standardising my code and allowing for better event handling.
+I added success messages which get displayed on creating and updating a new contact.

+Aditionally I added `contact-footer.component.ts` which contais a sort option and a search field which uses `search.pipe.ts` to dynamically search contacts that match the search text with any of their properties.

 ## From start to deployment in 2 weeks

 I started by doing some reasearch about the MEAN stack and how to best structure my project directory.